 Phrygian / Hittite Historical Toilets

-Several Neolithic settlements were established during the sixth millennium BC in north-central Anatolia, where a broad valley opened from the mountains into a fertile open plain.
+Several Neolithic settlements were established during the sixth millennium BCE in north-central Anatolia, where a broad valley opened from the mountains into a fertile open plain.
 There were rich agricultural fields, hills for pasture, and forests providing an excellent supply of timber.
-One of these eventually became known as Ha-at-tu-ša by the later Hittite people.
-It's what the present-day Turks call Hatuşaş, variously known as Hattusa and Hattusha by speakers of western European languages.
+One of these Neolithic settlements eventually became known as Ha-at-tu-ša by the later people we have come to call the Hittites.
+The settlement turned imperial capital is what the present-day Turks call Hatuşaş, variously known as Hattusa and Hattusha by speakers of western European languages.

 The settlement grew into a large fortified city on the side of a mountain, overlooking a broad valley.
 It was the capital of an empire that controlled much of Anatolia and the Levant.